ibexa/documentation-user/docs/personalization/recommendation_models.md

 is currently looking at.

-For example, when a user navigates to a product page with a certain smartphone, apart from the "Also clicked" recommendations, the personalization service could recommend the *Smartphone + Cover + Headphones* bundle, because they were purchased together in exactly this combination several times.
+For example, when a user navigates to a product page with a certain smartphone, apart from the "Also clicked" recommendations, the Personalization service could recommend the *Smartphone + Cover + Headphones* bundle, because they were purchased together in exactly this combination several times.